FlipsideCrypto/ethereum-models/models/doc_descriptions/stats/evm_stats_core.md

 {% docs evm_total_fees_native %}

 The sum of all fees in the hour, in the native fee currency.
+Note, Snowflake's native SUM() function may limit decimal precision.
+To view precise transaction fee values, please use the `tx_fee_precise` column in `core.fact_transactions`.

 {% enddocs %}

 {% docs evm_total_fees_usd %}

-The sum of all fees in the hour, in USD.
+The sum of all fees in the hour, in USD, rounded to 2 decimal places.

 {% enddocs %}